 Straddling the Continental Divide in the Northern Rockies, Glacier National Park is a wonderland of milky blue alpine lakes, jagged mountain peaks, and dramatic, glacially-carved terrain.
 Add in the unparalleled hiking trails, whitewater rivers, and stunning lakeside chalets, and it’s easy to see why this park should skyrocket to the top of your bucket list. […]

 Locals call Utah’s national parks “The Mighty Five,” and on this epic journey you’ll hike in all of them.
 From Moab, you’ll traverse the fins and needles of Arches and discover quiet beauty in Canyonlands.
 As you venture through Capitol Reef, you’ll find some of the best of southern Utah’s geologic wonders.
 Bryce Canyon is hoodoo heaven, and in Zion, one trail culminates in an astounding viewpoint.
 This is your ultimate Utah: heaps of hiking, numerous national parks, and pockets of peace for red-rock ruminations.

 From Grand Junction, follow the Colorado River right into Moab, where we don our hiking boots and head straight for Arches.
 Prepare to be amazed!!
-With three nights at the Gonzo Inn, right off the main drag, we’ll get to know Canyonlands and Arches National Parks.
+With three nights at the Red Cliffs Lodge, right off the main drag, we’ll get to know Canyonlands and Arches National Parks.
 Highlights are hikes to the iconic Delicate Arch and the stunning and remote Needles District in Canyonlands.